datragingscholar/datragingscholar.github.io/_posts/2014-02-13-clean-code-tips-and-tricks-general-guidelines-and-solid-principle.md

 reasons to change the class, which violates the SRP.

-Secondly, SRP only covers classes, does that mean modules and methods can have mulitple responsibilites or mulitple reason to change?
+Secondly, SRP only covers classes, does that mean modules and methods can have mulitple responsibilites or mulitple reasons to change?

 In a sense, yes.
 For example we've seen a function called `registerUserAndSendNotification()` in one of our previous examples, and we can